-Although Securities Exam Preparation, Inc. is a consulting organization specializing in self-study test preparation for FINRA, NASAA, and futures industry exams we are often asked what the steps are and do we assist in the application process of forming a Broker-Dealer.
-Over the years “SEP” has found and learned from our customers various firms that can assist in forming a Broker-Dealer and through that process we pass the information on to our students.
+Securities Exam Preparation’s focus is to provide self-study test preparation for FINRA, NASAA, and CFTC exams.
+Clients often ask, however, if we assist in the application process of forming a Broker-Dealer.
+SEP does not help with FINRA applications but over the years we’ve found (and learned from our customers) various firms that can assist in forming a Broker-Dealer.
+Through that process we pass the information on to our clients.
 Below are some of the reasons to use a consultant.

-The use of a professional consultant oftentimes allows you to complete the FINRA Broker-Dealer process in an efficient way.
+The use of a consultant oftentimes allows you to complete the FINRA Broker-Dealer registration process in an efficient way.

-Registration as a “B-D” oftentimes takes 90 to 180 days – depending on whether necessary exams have been completed and the firm is adequately capitalized.
+Registration as a “B-D” oftentimes takes 90 to 180 days.
+The time depends on complexity of the business, whether necessary exams have been completed, and if the firm is adequately capitalized.
 Paperwork is filed with Financial Industry Regulatory Authority (“FINRA”), the Securities and Exchange Commission (“SEC”), and each state in which the firm conducts its business.